junxit/us-congress-bills-115/bill.md

 ## § 4.
 No authorization of appropriations

-No additional funds are authorized to be appropriated to carry out section 208 of the VA Choice and Quality Employment Act (Public Law 115–46; 38 U.S.C.
+No additional funds are authorized to be appropriated to carry out section 208 of the VA Choice and Quality Employment Act of 2017 (Public Law 115–46; 38 U.S.C.
 701 note), as amended by section 2 of this Act, or to carry out section 3 of this Act.
 Such sections shall be carried out using amounts otherwise authorized to be appropriated for such purpose.

-## § 5.
-No additional funds authorized

-No additional funds are authorized to be appropriated to carry out the requirements of this Act and the amendments made by this Act.
-Such requirements shall be carried out using amounts otherwise authorized to be appropriated.